-Ask yourself, if this page didn’t load almost immediately, but instead there was a blank white page for a few seconds, would you stick around?
-Around half of web users leave, if it takes longer than 3 seconds to load a web page.
+Ask yourself, if this page didn’t load almost immediately, but instead, there was a blank white page for a few seconds, would you stick around?
+Around half of web users leave if it takes longer than 3 seconds to load a web page.

-Two years ago I used Cloudflare’s Page Rules, more specifically the “Cache everything” option to full page cache (FPC) this blog’s pages to Cloudflare’s global edge cache locations.
-Eventually though, I opted to go with BunnyCDN and also configured this WordPress blog with WP-Rocket and Autoptimize.
-This setup, has resulted in the fastest ever response and page load times for this blog.
+Two years ago, I used Cloudflare’s Page Rules, specifically the “Cache Everything” option to Full Page Cache (FPC) my blog’s pages to their global edge cache locations.
+Eventually, though, I opted to go with Bunny CDN and configured this WordPress blog with WP-Rocket and Autoptimize.
+This setup has resulted in the fastest ever response and page load times for this blog.

 What is Full Page Cache (or Page Caching)?

 When you visit a WordPress blog (which powers more than 30% of the Web and 60% of CMS websites), the pages by default are generated via a combination of database queries and PHP scripts.
 This takes time, and that time is often inflated when there’s a burst of traffic.
 The most common solution to address this is to enable page caching.
 With page caching in place, generated pages are saved/cached so that they don’t need to be regenerated each time when requested.

 Serving a full page from cache bypasses the server processing that goes into generating a page.
 This dramatically increases page load performance as well as pages-per-second throughput.